ebrarkarademir/game-ai-project/README.md

 # game-ai-project

-This is the first game-ai project trial of me.
+This is my first game-ai project.
 Game is simple, when you face with obstacle you need to jump or slide.
 With using genetic algorithm, I tried to teach an AI to beat the game.
 To do this, I used NEAT algorithm.

 ## In-Game